 When there are many benefits to the tourism sector, it is natural that there will be some serious problems or challenges that they are facing right now.
 These challenges are the following:-

 There is a huge gender pay gap in the tourism sector.
-Women in the industry are paid 20-25% less than the male workers for the same skills.
-They are often segregated in the form of training and education too.
+Paying the women in the industry 20-25% less than the male workers for the same skills.
+They are often in the form of training and education too.

-Women who are in this industry and are low-skilled often find themselves in the most vulnerable job environment.
+Women who are in this industry with low skills often find themselves in the most vulnerable job environment.
 This includes the risk of poor working conditions, violence, exploitation, stress, inequality of opportunity and treatment, sexual harassment, etc.

-Irregular working works and unpredictable shift changes are other problems that are faced by the employees who are trying to harmonize family and work responsibilities.
+Irregular working and unpredictable shift changes are other problems that the employees facing who are trying to harmonize family and work responsibilities.
 Though the flexibility in working hours also provides opportunities for individuals who are trying to combine the job in tourism and other occupations.

-Apart from these, there is another problem faced by the sector, and that is of part-time and temporary jobs.
+Apart from these, there is another problem the sector is facing.
+That is of part-time and temporary jobs.
 As this sector employs more women and youth employees, the chances of temporary and part-time jobs are high.
 They can often lead to decent work deficits, which include low wages, income inequality, poor working conditions, and inadequate social security coverage.

-New policies are needed to maximize the utilization of the tourism sector in creating more and better jobs for everyone.
+New policies needs to maximize the utilization of the tourism sector in creating more and better jobs for everyone.
 Right now, the tourism industry is facing many challenges as we read above.
 The important thing is to overcome the mismatch of skills in the sector.

-The policies are needed to say goodbye to the ongoing tradition of the tourism sector working in isolation and far away from other economic sectors.
+The policies need to say goodbye to the ongoing tradition of the tourism sector working in isolation and far away from other economic sectors.
 There is a need for creating a link between the tourism sector and other sectors of the economy.
-The policy framework will need to pose focus on skill development and education for innovative job creations.
+The policy framework will need to pose a focus on skill development and education for innovative job creations.